pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 #### Push payload helper

-Use the helper method to construct push payloads for the Message parameter (see Create Push Payload Helper).
+Use helper to format payloads for Push.
+See Create Push Payload Helper Section.

 ## Publish (builder pattern)

-- Publishes message on a channel using a fluent builder.
-Omit optional args as needed.
+Publishes a message on a channel.

+##### Note

+Uses builder pattern; optional args can be omitted.

 ### Method(s)